The Glamour of Aviation SMS Consulting

 3 - Have a Backup Plan

-I realize this seems terribly defeating, and in fact, some people will say the exact opposite – that having no fallback plan will motivate you for success.
+I realize this seems terribly defeating, and in fact, some people will say the exact opposite – that having no fallback plan will motivate you to succeed.
 I think having a backup plan for being an aviation SMS consultant is a good idea for several reasons: